Friday, February 27, 2015

 Overall, Kingsman: The Secret Service is a very fun film and one of my favorite films of this year so far.
 It’s nice to see something fun, goofy, and a movie that doesn’t take itself seriously, especially after watching a large cluster of Oscar gold (Selma, American Sniper, The Imitation Game, etc.).

 I haven’t read any of the comic books, but from what I got out of this movie, it certainly made me want to read them.
-A similar response I made when Kick-Ass came out in 2010.
+A similar response I had when I saw Kick-Ass in 2010.

-If you’re a fan of spy films like James Bond, Bourne, or even the spy spoof comedy, Get Smart, you’ll probably find something to enjoy in Kingsman: The Secret Service.
-It’s a stylized, humorous, and entirely fun spy adventure with strong characters, witty writing, and solid direction by Vaughn.
+If you’re a fan of spy films like James Bond, Bourne, and especially over-the-top action films with a sense of humor, you’ll have a blast with Kingsman: The Secret Service.
+It’s a stylized, funny, and entirely fun spy adventure with charming characters, witty dialogue, outrageous action scenes, and solid direction by Vaughn, Manners Maketh Man indeed.

 Saturday, February 7, 2015